 Doctoral Work in KCRL:

-Urban ecology of large mammals in a major metropolitan area
+Using behavioral ecology to minimize human-wildlife conflict in a major metropolitan area

 Master's Work in KCRL: